gnlaera/CDM/README.md

 - monitoring
 - threats
 - retaliation

-These answers are never added to the Share Code.

-The safety section does not block code generation or change the couple result in a way that could reveal a private answer to the other partner.

-If serious safety concerns are present, joint relationship exercises may not be the safest next step.

-The tool may suggest confidential professional or specialist support.

-The safety check-in is not a validated intimate partner violence screening tool.
+- pressure to reveal answers or Share Codes
+- concern that the device itself may be monitored

+If these conditions apply, a joint relationship exercise may increase risk or give a controlling partner more information to use.
+The checklist instead suggests private professional or specialist support.

 ## Non-symmetry principle